keboola/developers-docs/cli/templates/structure/index.md

 ## Repository

-Templates repository is a directory stored in:
+The templates repository is a directory stored in:
 - Local filesystem.
 - Git repository.
-  - Must be a root directory, not a subdirectory.
+  - It must be a root directory, not a subdirectory.
   - One git repository is one template repository.

 The repository contains a manifest and directories with templates.